 Building Insurance

 Commercial building insurance may be required if you practice from an owned building, even if it’s an office in your back garden, for example, as some home insurance won’t cover additional outbuildings especially if being used for business purposes.
 If you are mobile or work in premises owned by someone else, you won't need building insurance.
+Buildings insurance is purchased by the owner of a property to cover the structure (not the contents inside the structure).

 • Building insurance Example: A fire tears through the garden room you had specially built to house your massage business.
 You claim on building insurance which pays for the severely-damaged structure to be demolished and rebuilt.